brenonaraujo/rinhabackend-golang/backlog.md

 # Project Backlog

 ## Setup and Configuration
-- [ ] **Initialize Go Module**: Set up the Go project structure with modules for better dependency management.
+- [x] **Initialize Go Module**: Set up the Go project structure with modules for better dependency management.
+- [x] **Define load balancer**: Choose between ngnix or traefik as load balancer.
+  - Outcome: I Decided to use traefik just because I want it.
-- [ ] **Database Selection and Integration**: Choose a performant database, integrate with Go using an ORM or direct SQL, considering consistency and performance for operations.
+- [] **Database Selection and Integration**: Choose a performant database, integrate with Go using an ORM or direct SQL, considering consistency and performance for operations.
+  - postgresql

 ## API Development
 - [ ] **Define Data Models**: Create structs in Go corresponding to the database models, focusing on efficient data access patterns.